 Why this film?
 Why now?

-I’m also fed up of feeling somehow that if I say I don’t have kids that people don’t know how to react.
-I’ve got away lightly but others have been disinhertited from their families will, told that they aren’t real women, had to move away from their homes, been sacked from their jobs.
+I’m also fed up of the times where I say I don’t have kids and people don’t know how to react.
+I’ve gotten away lightly, but others have had real consequences from their “coming out”: disinherited from their families, told that they aren’t “real” women, forced to move away from their homes, sacked from their jobs.
 So I’m making this film for them too.

 Additionally in my research, some women — especially women from less urbanized/cosmopolitan areas — didn’t know they even have these reproductive choices.
 I met one woman recently who really struck me.
 There was a point in our conversation where she took me back to the moment where it fully dawned on her that she herself had the power to make this most elemental choice, of whether to have children or not...and that it was OK if she opted out of being a mother.
 She said it was a true awakening for her.

 She isn’t the exception; many women can come to recognize these choices in a deeper way once this topic becomes the talking point that it should be in our culture.
 So many women still feel so much pressure to have kids.
 Having conversations about this can help women to make their own reproductive choices without the weight of so many “oughts.”
 These facts all play into why I’m making this film.

 We live in the 21st century, and women should have the right to choose, but we’re so often kept in the dark by what society and culture leads us to believe.
 One of the interns working with me on the film put it very elegantly: if we can show that motherhood and fatherhood is a choice, then maybe society will finally provide better benefits for those who choose to have children, maternity and paternity leave anyone?
 Afterall it’s a big choice and I leave it to my family and friends who absolutely know being a parent is right for them, to do it.
 So sisters and brothers let’s do this, let’s support all of our choices.